|Page tools: Print Page Print All RSS Search this Product|

 · Employment: Fewer women are in the labour force than men, and those in the labour force are more likely to be in part-time and casual employment, and more likely to be under-employed than men.

-· Risky levels of drinking are dropping for both men and women, but men are still twice as likely to exceed the drinking guidelines as women.
+· Risky levels of drinking are dropping for both men and women, but men are still more than twice as likely to exceed the drinking guidelines as women: 24% compared with 9%.

 · While men are much more likely to be overweight, levels of obesity are similar for men and women.
 Women of all ages are more likely to be sedentary.